A Wondrous Question That Will Get You Thinking…

 - You should always be on the lookout for the next shot take the time to look around you when you are in an urban setting.
 Make sure you look up and down as well as at street level.

 Let me stop for only a sec.
 I had been browsing about the other day.
 I found some interesting sites but one particularly got me thinking.
-I was looking at http://outlandoutfitting.com and was blown away!
-The web page belongs to the folks at Outland outfitting.
-They are an outstanding hunting guide and they really know what they’re doing.
+I was looking at http://www.jagvirklawyers.com and was blown away!
+The web page belongs to the folks at Jag Virk Lawyers.
+They are a very good Hamilton based criminal lawyer and they really know what they’re doing.
 Anyway, I merely thought I’d point them out to you.
 They offer great service and are a step above their competition.

 How to shoot urban landscapes